 The slopes around Jochstock are a little milder and relatively few people seem to venture over here making it a great spot to test your technique.
 There are 82km to explore in total with a fairly even split between greens, blues, reds and blacks and with the non-pisted runs such as the Laub or Steinberg it keeps us coming again and again.

-Engelberg, however, is not just about the skiing, with the highest suspension bridge in Europe giving you breath taking views at 10,000ft – not for the feint hearted, as well as the glacial caves and igloo village there’s plenty to have a look at for the non-skiers as well.
-There’s even 7km of sledding runs that are also open at night over the weekends between Christmas and early March.
+Engelberg, however, is not just about the skiing, with the highest suspension bridge in Europe giving you breathtaking views at 10,000ft – not for the faint hearted, as well as the glacial caves and igloo village, there’s plenty to have a look at for the non-skiers as well.
+There’s even 7km of sledging runs that are also open at night over the weekends between Christmas and early March.

 Flexiski thought – Pop into the Yucatan at the Bellevue-Terminus for some music and beer – allegedly they sell the more beer than any other bar in the whole of central Switzerland.